 “(Coronvirus) takes advantage of people not protecting themselves.
 When you start to get a lot of individuals that may not be eligible for vaccinations in the same place and there’s a lot of disease in the community, this will lead to individuals being exposed and becoming infected,” she says.

-With school back in session and the holidays looming, the elephant in the room needs to be addressed: what happens if your child is exposed to someone with COVID-19?
+And as the more contagious Delta variant is raging, that begs the question, with school back in session, packed sports stadiums and other events happening and the holidays looming, what happens if your child is exposed to someone with COVID-19?

-Chandra-Puri believes that the Polymerase Chain Reaction test – or PCR test – is the best for anybody, including children, due to its accuracy.
+Dr. Anita Chandra-Puri, a Chicago pediatrician and spokesperson for the American Academy of Pediatrics, says she believes the Polymerase Chain Reaction test — or PCR test — is the best for everybody, including children, due to its accuracy.
 A PCR roughly translates to taking a trace amount of DNA and amplifying it so that the virus’s genetic material can be detected.
 The way this test is administered is with a mucus sample through the nose or throat.

-The City of Chicago recommends a few ideas to protect those around you from infection when a household member is sick:
+The City of Chicago continues to recommend everyone eligible for the vaccine, those 12 and older, get it.
+For those unvaccinated, it suggests a few ideas to protect those around you from infection when a household member is sick: